-When doors / gates are open on approach:
+When doors/gates are open on approach:

-- Enter lock slowly and moor up, ensuring an adult has control of the head and stern mooring lines. - Make sure that the guillotine gate, mitre doors and paddles (if present) are closed. - According to the direction of travel, open the paddles in the mitre doors or lift the guillotine gate a few centimetres slowly.
+- Enter lock slowly and moor up, ensuring an adult has control of the head and stern mooring lines. - · Make sure that the guillotine gate, mitre doors and paddles (if present) are closed.
+Should these be left open, the flow through the lock chamber when in operation will be greatly increased making it difficult to maintain control of vour craft. - According to the direction of travel. open the paddles in the mitre doors or lift the guillotine gate a few centimetres slowly.
 Take into account the consideration of other boats.
 Great care should be taken when opening the guillotine gate, and if water flows into or out of the lock pen too quickly close the gate and start again. - Whoever is controlling the boat mooring lines should maintain a taut line, as water levels change.
 Make sure that the boat does not snag on the lock during emptying and that the boat does not drift close to the lock doors.
-Several locks, particularly on the Nene, can have water flowing over the mitre doors, which could be a hazard to a boat that is not properly controlled during mooring. - When water levels have equalised open the mitre doors / guillotine gate fully in the direction of travel. - Make sure the paddles in the mitre doors (if present) are closed before leaving slowly and safely. - Narrow boats in particular, should be fitted with side fenders to avoid the boat settling into safety chains which run alongside the lock.
+Several locks, particularly on the Nene, can have water flowing over the mitre doors, which could be a hazard to a boat that is not properly controlled during mooring.

+- When water levels have equalised open the mitre doors / guillotine gate fully in the direction of travel. - · Make sure that any paddles (if present) are closed ready for the next user before leaving the lock chamber slowly and safely. - Narrow boats in particular, should be fitted with side fenders to avoid the boat settling into safety chains which run alongside the lock.

-When doors / gates are closed on approach:
+When doors/gates are closed on approach:

-- Moor on the landing stage provided and check that all doors, gates and paddles on the mitre doors (if present) are closed. - Fill the lock following the procedures outlined above.
-Take particular care to fill the lock pen at a slow rate. - When water levels have equalised open the mitre doors / guillotine gates fully to allow entry into the lock and follow the procedures outlined above for lock use.
+- · Moor on the landing stage provided and check that all doors, gates and paddles (if present) are closed.
+Should these be left open, the flow through the lock chamber when in operation will be greatly increased making it difficult to maintain control of your craft. - Fill the lock following the procedures outlined above.
+Take particular care to fill the lock pen at a slow rate. - · When water levels have equalised open the mitre doors / guillotine gates fully to allow entry into the lock and follow the procedures outlined above for lock use.

-A Special Note on River Nene Locks
+A special note on River Nene locks

 The following warning notice is displayed at manually operated locks with guillotine gates on the Nene.
-Please take note of the precautionary measures.